kucosjs/kucos/README.md

 </p>
 <br />

-### Please notice, this is a version that is being heavily developed, so I do not recommend using it in production yet.
-But to try it out locally is highly recommended!

 Simple and privacy focused comments with kudos.

 You don't need a server to host your comment system, you can easily host Kucos on <s>ZEIT NOW</s> (now [Vercel](https://vercel.com/)) and database on Mongo Atlas where 500mb is for free (for comments it is a lot space :)).